J-Schaefer/veml6040/README.md

 - VEML6040: RGBW color sensor with I2C interface
 - standard LCD

+Warning: Be careful, when you program the PSOC.
+Always disconnect the PSOC from the sensor while programming.
+The sensor can only stand up to 3.6 V, so the 5 V from the USB connection could kill it.

 ## How to use

 You can copy only the files **veml6040.h** and **veml6040.c** into your project to use the sensor.
 The I2C element in TopDesign is named **ICM**.